-A sustainable development assessment checklist will ensure that as part of the development approval process, consideration is given to a full range of options to incorporate innovative sustainable approaches and technology.
+Sustainable development guidelines will ensure that as part of the development approval process, consideration is given to a full range of options to incorporate innovative sustainable approaches and technology.

-- To apply innovative sustainable design practices and technologies in site planning and building design through the development approval process, to: - a) encourage walking, cycling, and transit use through: - i. integrated on-site pedestrian, cycling and transit connections; - ii. site design that ensures bicycle parking and storage and facilitates car pooling; - iii. appropriate location and design of sidewalks, appropriately scaled building setbacks, vehicular and pedestrian access, building design and landscaping to enhance the pedestrian experience; - iv. measures to reduce speed and improve air quality; - b) promote energy conservation, maximize solar gains, and include or facilitate future on-site renewable energy systems; - c) reduce the urban heat-island effect of development sites and the cooling requirements of buildings by: - encouraging the use of vegetated areas and light-coloured surfaces including the provision of permeable driveways and parking areas and green or white roofs; - ii. encouraging tree planting and other landscaping to increase evapotranspiration and create shade; - iii. using architectural devices to create shade; - d) conserve natural features such as tree canopy, wetlands, native vegetation and provide habitat for both plant and animal species by: - i. rehabilitating natural areas to promote biodiversity; and - ii the use of adaptive or native vegetation for restoration and protection measures and where appropriate, to reduce the risk of bird window collisions; - e) limit or eliminate the use of potable water, natural surface waters or subsurface water resources for landscape irrigation through recommendations for native, adaptive, or drought-tolerate plant species and the use of innovative irrigation methods; - f) promote community-based food production by providing for growing areas and required resources such as water and storage on multiple residential sites; - g) reduce pollution from construction activities by controlling soil erosion, waterway sedimentation, and airborne dust generation by setting standards for limiting disturbance areas during the construction period and the implementation of state of the art storm water management methods; - require that efforts be made on development sites to maintain natural soil health and reduce the need for cut or fill grading to preserve the integrity of native soil for growing plants and retaining water;
+- 6.2.3.1 To develop comprehensive sustainable development guidelines to ensure that innovative sustainable design practices and technologies are considered in site planning and building design and are applied through the development approval process, to: - a) encourage walking, cycling, and transit use through: - i. integrated on-site pedestrian, cycling and transit connections; - ii. site design that ensures bicycle parking and storage and facilitates car pooling; - iii. appropriate location and design of sidewalks, appropriately scaled building setbacks, vehicular and pedestrian access, building design and landscaping to enhance the pedestrian experience; - iv. measures to reduce speed and improve air quality; - b) promote energy conservation, maximize solar gains, and include or facilitate future on-site renewable energy systems; - c) reduce the urban heat-island effect of development sites and the cooling requirements of buildings by: - encouraging the use of vegetated areas and light-coloured surfaces including the provision of permeable driveways and parking areas and green or white roofs; - ii. encouraging tree planting and other landscaping to increase evapotranspiration and create shade; - iii. using architectural devices to create shade; - d) require the conservation of natural features such as tree canopy, wetlands, native vegetation and other features of sensitive habitats by: - i. rehabilitating natural areas to promote biodiversity; and - ii. the use of adaptive or native vegetation for restoration and protection measures; - e) limit or eliminate the use of potable water, natural surface waters or subsurface water resources for landscape irrigation through recommendations for native, adaptive, or drought-tolerate plant species and the use of innovative irrigation methods; - f) promote community-based food production by providing for growing areas and required resources such as water and storage on multiple residential sites;